 We are a team of members of academic staff and post-graduate students.
 See our profiles with contact information on this website.
 Our primary function is to give you support and advice on all the issues that you will encounter while studying and living at Imperial.
 We will also help you organise the social life of the Hall and appoint a Hall Committee.
 During the evenings, weekends and holidays, there is a Duty Warden on call to help you.
 The Duty Warden’s mobile number is: 07764285894 or internal extension 57710.
 You will want to save this number on your phone.

 These are a special group of undergraduate students, asked to stay in Halls for an extra year.
 Their job is to take you under their wing and give you a proper introduction to the College from a student’s perspective.
 They also work closely with the wardening team to organise and run Hall events, especially for the first few weeks of the term.
-They also run weekly Hall events such as movie nights, karaoke, and Sunday breakfasts.
 If you are interested to be involved in this fun community and have a say in the social events run throughout the year, look out for the appointment of the Hall Committee, made up of Hall Seniors, Wardens and residents (you!).
 We meet once every 2 weeks to discuss and decide on the type of hall events to be run throughout the year.

 Welcome Week Events